derekbraun/homogamy/README.txt

-RUNNING simuPOP from the Python interactive
+RUNNING a sample simuPOP from the Python interactive

 import simuPOP as sim
 pop = sim.Population(10000, loci=[1])